 Often accrediting agencies require university level data in addition to program level data.
 These requests and compilations should be managed through the Office of Institutional Effectiveness.
 The Office of Institutional Effectiveness may decide that it is appropriate to work with IR.

-- Local and national media request (see University Relations)
+- Local and national media request (see Office of Marketing and Strategic Communications)

-It is important for University Relations to coordinate media requests in order to promote a unified brand and message of WMU.
-University Relations will coordinate with the appropriate offices for data to be released.
+It is important for Office of Marketing and Strategic Communications to coordinate media requests in order to promote a unified brand and message of WMU.
+Office of Marketing and Strategic Communications will coordinate with the appropriate offices for data to be released.

 - Mandated and routine reporting specific to an individual area